 - Low Influence, High Interest: Discussion forums, online surveys, ideation, formal consultations, analysis and reporting

-By following these 3 simple steps, you will have a strategic and manageable plan for turning project allies into champions and for keeping detractors from derailing your project.
+By following these three steps, you will have a strategic and manageable plan for turning project allies into champions and for keeping detractors from derailing your project.

 Change management experts have discovered people are much more likely to accept or advocate for a project if they feel involved in decision making.
 Maintain ongoing dialogue with stakeholders throughout the project.
 Don’t aim only for buy-in—encourage your stakeholders’ active involvement in the training project.
 Make the outcome matter as much to them as it does to you.
 Also, be sure to include them in the celebrations when the project succeeds!

 A last word: Trust is essential to stakeholder management, particularly when your project involves a significant change for your organization.
-Rebecca Merrett warns that putting an overly positive spin on a project can backfire because it diminishes stakeholder trust.
-Instead, the project team should be clear about benefits and risks, and identify clearly stakeholders’ role in mitigating these risks and enhancing benefits.
+But be warned, putting an overly positive spin on a project can backfire because it diminishes stakeholder trust.
+Instead, the project team should be clear about benefits and risks and identify clearly stakeholders’ role in mitigating these risks and enhancing benefits.

 By delivering honest, transparent communication throughout a project, you develop credibility and a positive reputation with your stakeholders.
 This legacy will serve you now and in future projects.